Arshh26/PostgreSql/README.md

 After this, trying SELECT * FROM Users; will show only:
 Users_id | Name | Qualification | Income

-4. Data Types and Constraints
+# Lesson 04: Data Types and Constraints
 -> CREATE TABLE employee4(...)
 This command creates a new table called employee4 with the following structure: